 Our PTSD Service Dogs are more than a great companion.
 They are so much more.
 Tasks can vary from client to client.
 Examples of tasks may include guiding to exit when the client dissociates, grounding during anxiety and panic attacks, and alerting or responding to heightened arousal levels.

-We will accept client's with other disabilities on a case by case basis.
+In 2021, we launched our pilot program to train Autism Service Dogs.
 Our Client Support Team can discuss the client's needs, our abilities to assist the client, and the tasks that the client requires of the Service Dog.
 Please contact us for more information.

 Each one of our Service Dogs undergoes specialized training.
 During the second half of their training, we determine which tasks they will be trained for.
 Every Service Dog received individualized training.

 Each of our dogs goes through extensive training.
-Socialization, Obedience, Manners, Leash skills, Service Dog Tasks, Team Training, Conditioning, and Enrichment are just some of the aspects of our training program.
+Socialization, Obedience, Manners, Leash skills, Service Dog Tasks, Team Training, Husbandry, Conditioning, and Enrichment are just some of the aspects of our training program.

 We are almost always looking for Puppy Raisers and Trainers to join our team.
 Are you just interested in the early socialization stage?
 Or are you keen on learning to train Advanced Tasks?
 Contact us to see which positions we are looking for!